 - Assist ethnic churches to establish viable history programs to develop their own unique ministry of memory.

-The General Commission on Archives & History has added GNJ’s historic sites approved at Annual Conference 2017 to the list of official Historic Sites of The United Methodist Church.
+The General Commission on Archives & History has added GNJ’s historic sites approved at the 2019 Annual Conference to the list of official Historic Sites of the United Methodists of Greater New Jersey.
 They are as follows:

-The General Commission congratulates the site applicants, and the dedicated Greater NJ Annual Conference Commission on Archives & History members for all their efforts to lift up these sites and recognize their vital roles in the church’s Ministry of Memory.
+The General Commission congratulates the site applicants, and the dedicated GNJ Commission on Archives & History members for all their efforts to lift up these sites and recognize their vital roles in the church’s Ministry of Memory.